Patricia France: Artistic career

-"Cured" of her depression by art therapy, she returned to society in 1966 and, with her inheritance, purchased a wooden villa at 396 Highgate, Dunedin.
+"Cured" her depression through art therapy, she returned to society in 1966 and, with her inheritance, purchased a wooden villa at 396 Highgate, Dunedin.
 She started a career as an abstract painter and art connoisseur.
-Over time, her watercolour, gouache and oil paintings gained the respect and friendship of artists such as Murdoch McLennan, Colin McCahon and Ralph Hotere.
+Over time, her watercolour, gouache and oil paintings gained the respect and friendship of the dealer Murdoch MacLennan, and artists such as Colin McCahon and Ralph Hotere.
 She was accepted into the Dunedin art world, and became friends with poet Brian Turner as well as sculptors, theatre directors and actors.

 In May 1977, an exhibition of seventeen works at the Bosshard Galleries launched her as a professional artist, at the age of almost 66.
 Another exhibition followed shortly after at the Barry Lett Gallery, in November 1978, and, despite her lack of formal qualification, she became recognised as a remarkable and highly individual painter.
 By 1992, the Wellington's Brooker Gallery were selling her works for NZ$4,000.

 Her favourite themes were opulent flower and groups of women who don't appear to like one another.